Some states impose sales taxes for online purchases, but strategic shopping can minimize that extra expense.

 Malbec Wines, Cabernet Sauvignon Wines

-One cabernet that doesn't pass the taste test is Charles Shaw Cabernet Sauvignon (starting at $2), known in the popular vernacular as "Two Buck Chuck."
-The consensus in wine reviews on sites such as Cheap Wine Reviews, Snopes, and Cellar Tracker is that this red wine is all about its very cheap price.
-It barely tastes like wine, according to the reviews, being too sweet and lacking in depth.
+One Cabernet that doesn't pass the taste test is Charles Shaw Cabernet Sauvignon ($2.49 at Trader Joe's), known in the popular vernacular as "Two Buck Chuck" (but now that the price is $2.99 in some states, it should be "Three Buck Chuck").
+The consensus in wine reviews on sites such as Snopes and Cellar Tracker is that this red wine is all about its rock-bottom price.
+It barely tastes like wine, one blogger asserts, noting that it's more like alcohol-flavored grape juice.

 Charles Shaw Cabernet Review